Dental Amalgam "Safe,"

 By this time that Dr. Rice agreed to this, he had already paid out $12,000 in legal fees to try to stop this action against him.
 The attorney from Consumers for Dental Choice, Charlie Brown, was not even allowed to question the Dental Board's witnesses against him.
 So I imagine that Dr. Rice did "regret" advertising the truth about the harm done by mercury fillings, though every word he said was true.
 His Charlottesville lawyer stated that he had never seen such a miscarriage of justice done against an individual and that ten of his rights to a fair hearing before the Board had been violated.

-Dr. Rice had a well known dentist from Florida to offer an affadavit stating that everything Dr. Rice had placed in the newspaper was correct, but this affadavit was disallowed because one member of the Dental Board stated that the Florida dentist was under disciplinary action from the Florida Dental Board.
+Dr. Rice had a well known dentist from Florida to offer an affidavit stating that everything Dr. Rice had placed in the newspaper was correct, but this affidavit was disallowed because one member of the Dental Board stated that the Florida dentist was under disciplinary action from the Florida Dental Board.
 Later, Dr. Rice checked this out with the Florida Dental Board, and the dentist from Florida had NEVER been disciplined by the Florida Dental Board!
 So Dr. Rice was effectively gagged in Virginia from speaking out against mercury dental fillings.
 Dental Boards don't play fair.
 Neither does the ADA, who is really the power at the top that influences the politics behind Dental Boards.

 But the ADA spokesman, Eichmiller, stated on May 8th before Congressional hearings that the ADA is trying to be truthful with the public about silver amalgam dental fillings.
 He stated that the ADA was telling patients the truth about silver fillings in the ADA's patient information brochure.
 But that is not true.